 Heat briefly to warm up the mushrooms.
 Add vegan parmesan (optional), season to taste with salt/pepper as needed.
 Serve immediately.

 Watch!
-How to make the best vegan mushroom risotto!
+How to make this recipe!

 Substitutes for this recipe